 The customer, contract and address tables of the CRM LU have the following sequence mapping:

-The data generation flows of these tables create the gen_customer_id_seq, gen_address_id_seq, and gen_contract_id_seq DB sequences in the TDM DB and populate the customer_id, address_id, and contract_id fields based on the generated sequences.
+The data generation flows of these tables create the gen_customer_id_seq, gen_address_id_seq, and gen_contract_id_seq DB sequences in the TDM DB and populate the customer_id, address_id, and contract_id fields using the generated sequences.

-The following data generation flows are created for each LU table:
+The following flows are created for each LU table:

 Data generation flow.
-This flow has the following naming convention: ${population name}.generator
+The naming convention for this flow is: ${population name}.generator

 .